 They’re like a system of checks and balances.
 He’s the risk taker, and she’s the pensive one.
 When she worries, he calms her.
 And she calls herself “a sedative for him.”

 Nowadays being in love seems to have sadly become a sign of weakness.
 Why?
 Because it requires vulnerability.

-In the day and age where people even try to “win breakups” it can be hard to be totally giving of yourself.
+In a day and age when people even try to “win breakups” it can be hard to be totally giving of yourself.
 But from knowing my parents well, all my life, I’ve come to see that being selfless is not about losing yourself.
 When two people are equally pouring out into the other, one will never feel empty.